ethcluj/conf-app/backend/README.md

 \* Required only if direct CSV fetch fails
 \** Required for email verification functionality

+### Real-Time Updates (SSE)

+The backend provides real-time updates for Q&A via Server-Sent Events (SSE):
+- Subscribe to `/sse/qna/:sessionId` for real-time question and vote updates in a session.
+- Event types: `question_added`, `question_deleted`, `vote_changed`.
+- See `SseController` and QnA service in the codebase for implementation details.
+- To test SSE locally, you can use the provided test script in `__tests__/sse-test.js` (or similar location—see codebase for details).

+### Email Verification

+- Email verification uses a 4-digit code sent to the user's email address.
+- Codes expire after 15 minutes.
+- The verification input in the UI supports digit-by-digit entry and paste.
+- Email is sent from `noreply@ethcluj.org` (configured via `EMAIL_FROM`).
+- Requires a Google Workspace account and app password for SMTP.

 ### How to Find Google Sheet ID

 The Google Sheet ID is the part of the URL between `/d/` and `/edit`.
 For example, in the URL: